 We organize a weeklong summer school every year in June where we teach students how to use Dynare.
 The fee for students is minimal (equal to expenses on lunches and one dinner) so as to encourage participation.
 If this interests you, please keep a look out for the opening of the application period in April.

-For those who want to quickly have something running, the Quick Start page explains how to setup Dynare on Windows and to run your first model file.
+For those who want to quickly have something running, the Quick Start page explains how to setup Dynare on Windows or macOS and to run your first model file.

 The Dynare Manual is the best place to go to understand the Dynare syntax,